 By: Justin Ridgewell

 - Over the past six years I have been a professional groom and working student to the elite dressage training facility Oakcrest Farm.
-I have had…Continue
+I have had the great opportunity and pleasure of traveling across Canada, the USA and even to Europe with grand prix…Continue

 An all girl showjumping team sponsored by prominent showjumping owner and breeder Susan Grange scored second place and won $125,000 for their charity Horses N Heroes.
 For several months I have been helping Mindy Nolan-Morrow.
 Executive Director of the mentoring program for girls, write letters to potential sponsors and donors, construct press releases, plan events, create marketing materials and in general get the word out.
 When I heard about the FTI Great Charity Challenge, I told Mindy…Continue